Daniil-Aleshechkin/tetris-rtos/documentation/report.md

 dasenable: Enable the DAS feature
 dasdisable: disable the DAS feature
 quit: Return back to the game
+version: Displays the parent commit, and the date of the commit.

 ### Bad-apple video player

+The video player is run using another python script supplying the serial port file in the arguments just like the serial client for the tetris-rtos project.

+First activate the virtual environment:

+source ./bad-apple/bin/activate

+python ./terminal/terminal.py **SERIAL PORT HERE**

+This will cause the song to play and the video to be displayed.

+# Project changes

+The project during development underwent multiple changes from the original requirements.
+Originally the plan was to integrate a PS2 keyboard using a similar method with the DMA.

+There would have been an interupt on the PS/2 clock pin which would trigger a DMA transfer.
+This would transfer all the bits of the PS2 into an input buffer.
+Then the input task would poll the DMA, and if there was a full transfer, it would then take the bytes from the buffer and reconstruct the scan code.
+Then it would decode the scan code and execute the mapped actions.

+This integration would make inputs more reliable to injest as USART bytes would often get eaten if the player played too fast.
+Unfortunatly, I was unable to get the keyboard to send data when it was powered.
+Only the 3 indicator LEDs would turn on then blink.

+Instead, I created the bad-apple video player which was another project that I wanted to do with my display driver.